PrathamSoneja/store-assistant/README.md

 4. Scan the QR code located near the product and ask questions using the interface provided.

+## Limitations

+1. This software has only a database of 5 products inits database.
+The information of these products is called from a personalized API.
+You can check that out at https://540zfa.deta.dev/docs

+2. The accuracy of answers highly depends upon the detailing mentioned in the product description.

 ## Contributions

 Pull requests and suggestions for improvement are welcome.